Salah856/AWS_WhitePapers_Summary/AWS_AutoML2.md

 AWS offers specialised services to meet the necessary capabilities of each of these three key components, particularly the following:

-• AWS CodeCommit
+• <a href"https://aws.amazon.com/codecommit/"> AWS CodeCommit </a>

 • AWS CodeBuild

 • AWS CodePipeline

-- AWS CodeCommit ( https://aws.amazon.com/codecommit/ ) is a cloud-based source code and version control service.
+- AWS CodeCommit is a cloud-based source code and version control service.
 In essence, it is the AWS-managed alternative to GitHub.
 CodeCommit used to store all the various pipeline and ML model artifacts.